 How is credit measured?

-Your credit is measured by “credit score.”
+Your credit is measured using a score known as “credit score.”

 What is credit score?